 A Discussion with Patrick Reese, Manager, Humanitarian Services, Church of Jesus Christ of Latter-day Saints

 Background: Since 2001, Patrick Reese has managed humanitarian services for the Latter-day Saint Charities (LDSC).
 LDSC is the official humanitarian service agency of The Church of Jesus Christ of Latter-day Saints, and it supports more than 500 private voluntary organizations, community agencies, and churches in providing education, job training, and other development services.
-Reese began his career with the Church of Jesus Christ of Latter-day Saints in the mid-1970s as an instructor in business management at Brigham Young University and over the years has worked for the Church in its welfare services department, coordinated the US Northern Plains region from 1985-86, and managed a network of over 100 LDS-supported foodbanks, the Bishops' Storehouses, among other positions.
+Reese began his career with the Church of Jesus Christ of Latter-day Saints in the mid-1970s as an instructor in business management at Brigham Young University and over the years has worked for the Church in its welfare services department, coordinated the US Northern Plains region from 1985 to 1986, and managed a network of over 100 LDS-supported foodbanks, the Bishops' Storehouses, among other positions.
 In this interview, Reese shares how he came to his current work with LDS humanitarian services, sharing his opinions on proselytism and the functions of LDS humanitarian services.

 How did you come to your current position with LDS humanitarian services?

 I graduated from BYU with an MBA degree and then went to work at Ford.
 I was there about a year.
 I returned to Utah and taught at BYU for a year.
 They needed teachers because they'd sent too many people on sabbatical.
 One of my associates at BYU who had worked in the church welfare department said to me, “They're looking for someone.
 Why don't you apply?”
 That was in 1975, and since then I have worked in almost all of the divisions of the Church Welfare department.

 How is the department organized?